Search for heavy pseudoscalar and scalar bosons decaying to a top quark pair in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Data and simulated event samples

 We calculate cross sections for resonant \PGF boson production at NNLO accuracy in pQCD with the \textsc{SusHi} 1.7.0 program~\cite{Harlander:2012pb, Harlander:2016hcx} in the context of Type-II 2HDM models, where the \textsc{2hdmc} program~\cite{Eriksson:2009ws} is used to calculate the remaining model parameters for a given signal hypothesis.
 The coupling modifiers of the \PGF bosons to bottom and charm quarks are set to zero.
 The ratio of the NNLO cross section to the LO cross section calculated with \MGvATNLO is used as a $K$ factor to normalize the resonant part of the signal samples, with typical values around 2.

 For the interference component of the signal samples, we apply $K$ factors corresponding to the geometric mean of those applied to the resonant signal and the FO pQCD \ttbar process~\cite{Hespel:2016qaf}.
 Here, the FO pQCD \ttbar production $K$ factor is calculated as the ratio between the \ttbar cross section at NNLO in pQCD with next-to-next-to-leading logarithmic (NNLL) soft-gluon resummation, as described below, and at LO in pQCD with leading logarithmic resummation.
 The nominal value of this $K$ factor is 1.49, and is within 1.42 and 1.55 for different \mtop values and scale choices used in the computation.
 For the \PSH signal, we have compared the resonance and interference $K$ factors with a recent explicit next-to-LO (NLO) calculation in the scope of a one-Higgs-singlet extension of the SM in Ref.~\cite{Banfi:2023udd}.
 We find good agreement for the resonance component and significant differences of about 20\% for the interference component.
-However, we have verified that this discrepancy does not significantly alter the conclusions of this work.
+However, we have verified that this discrepancy does not significantly alter the conclusions of this work by performing alternative fits using the updated $K$ factors for the interference component, and obtaining compatible exclusion regions as those reported in Section~\ref{sec:results}.
 All $K$ factors derived in this analysis are available in Ref.~\cite{hepdata}.